 “one day that’ll be us”.

 The primary reason we decided to payoff the mortgage was to create a level of freedom and flexibility that no job could ever provide.
-It was a critical part of the plan because it drastically minimizes our cost of living, allows us to invest at an even higher rate and gives us the ultimate layer of security.
+It was a critical part of the plan because it drastically minimized our cost of living, allowed us to invest at an even higher rate and gave us the ultimate layer of security.
 I also believe tackling an obstacle was good for us as a married couple because it taught us lifelong lessons in teamwork and sacrifice.

 Given our plan to gain financial independence [the point where our cost of living is covered by passive income], it simply made sense to eliminate our largest bill.
 As an added bonus, our [now] primary residence could easily be rented for $1000+ a month once we move out.
 That income, combined with our other rental property, covers a substantial amount of what we need on a monthly basis and gets us much closer to financial independence.
 However, there are downsides to paying off a mortgage such as

 - The mortgage payoff increases our tax exposure because we don’t have mortgage interest to deduct every year